GireesheePendela/Fake_news_detection/README.md

 2. After vectorizing the cleaned news text using TF-IDF, we trained a **Multinomial Naive Bayes (MNB)** classifier to detect whether an article is fake or real.

+Multinomial Naive Bayes proved to be a fast and reliable baseline model for fake news detection.
 ### 🔍 Why Naive Bayes?
 - Designed for text classification tasks
 - Fast and efficient even on large datasets